Sergio-PB/artisanai-test/README.md

 ## Business decisions 💼

 - Users will interact with the chatbot during a single session, and there will be no access to a chat history.
+- Users are only able to edit/delete the last not-deleted message in the chat.
+This will avoid confusion if looking at fragments of a history.
 - Data persistence is not included in the MVP stage.

 ## Running